WeiYu184/PsychologyAnalysisUsingMatlab/README.md

 # PsychologyAnalysisUsingMatlab

 1. Using Matlab regression and machine learning toolbox for data analysis - a simple exercise (psychological questionnaire data )

 Input data included three independent variables and one dependent variable(X1, X2, X3, Y).("sample.xlsx")

-The output are emotional scores (Indicator A, B and C).
+The outputs are emotional scores (Indicator A, B and C).